-they captured the essence of the feeling of a landscape.
-In a small way I feel my own work has a narrative that speaks to man’s powerful relationship to nature and environment.
-We are here for a short amount of time.
-I feel I’ve accomplished an appreciation of the world when I paint it.
+Plein air, or outdoor, painter William Daniel Pfahl renders Pittsburgh’s cityscapes and landscapes in oil and pastel.
+When painting portraits and figural works in three-hour sessions, the artist creates magical, three-dimensional illusions on a two-dimensional canvas.
+“In a small way, I feel my own work has a narrative that speaks to man’s powerful relationship to nature and [the] environment.
+We are here for a short time.
+I feel that I’ve accomplished an appreciation of the world when I paint it,” he says.